mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * U is a descendant of P in the tree.

-* The resolution of C is equal to U added to the intersection of P's `unmerged_leaves` with the subtree under C.

 * The `parent_hash` field of U is equal to the parent hash of P with copath child S.

+* U is in the resolution of C, and the intersection of P's `unmerged_leaves` with the subtree under C is equal to the resolution of C with U removed.

 These checks verify that U and P were updated at the same time (in the same UpdatePath), and that they were neighbors in the UpdatePath because the nodes in